 3. Avogadro’s Law

-Well, in this respect, let’s just say that ideal gases are like your clothes.
+In this respect, let’s just say that ideal gases are like your clothes.
 When you have so many clothes that they don’t fit your wardrobe anymore, normally, you (although most probably, it will be your mother) transfer your clothes to a larger wardrobe, right?

 The same is true for ideal gases.
 If you increase the amount of gas under constant temperature and pressure conditions, the tendency of the gas is to increase its volume.
 This is known as Avogadro’s law, named after Italian chemist Lorenzo Romano Amedeo Carlo Avogadro.